webdiscus/html-bundler-webpack-plugin/README.md

 >
 > The [entry.{name}.data](#option-entry-data) property overrides the same property defined in the loader `data`.

-For example, there are variables defined in both the `entry` property and the loader option:
+For example, there are variables defined in both the `entry` property and the plugin option:

 ```js
 const HtmlBundlerPlugin = require('html-bundler-webpack-plugin');